MarwanNour/Cyber-Blog/README.md

-# Threat Analysis Reports
+# Cyber Blog

-A github page showcasing some threat analysis reports that I've written.
-The reports will include IOCs and TTPs of malwares.
+This repository consists of personal cybersecurity related blogposts that I have written in my free time.
+I'll do my best to add diagrams and code snippets to make things easier to understand and visualize.
+If you notice any issues/errors/mistakes, feel free to correct me through a github issue on this repository.

 Disclaimer: I am no expert.
-These reports might be incomplete and I might have made some mistakes in them.
+These articles might be incomplete and I might have made some mistakes in them.
 In case you find some errors, feel free to correct me through a github issue.

 The Jekyll template used is Chirpy.